quicwg/base-drafts/draft-ietf-quic-qpack.md

 decoder has started reading from the stream.
 <!-- doesn't the stream become unblocked when the encoder receives the acks? -->

-When processing header blocks, the decoder expects the Required Insert Count value to exactly match the value defined in {{blocked-streams}.
-If it encounters a smaller value, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED (see {{invalid-references}}).
-If it encounters a larger value, it MAY treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+When processing header blocks, the decoder expects the Required Insert Count to exactly match the value defined in {{blocked-streams}.
+If it encounters a smaller value than expected, it MUST treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED (see {{invalid-references}}).
+If it encounters a larger value than expected, it MAY treat this as a connection error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 If the decoder encounters more blocked streams than it promised to support, it